vdutts7/tiktok-bot/README.md

 - `Selenium` library- controls a web browser and navigate to TikTok, where it allows user to select from a number of different modes that perform different actions.
 - Uses `pyfiglet` library to display banner message = visually appealing.
-- Includes functions to clear/title text in terminal = easy to read program output and see current status.
-- Checks if current ChromeDriver version exists.
-If it doesn't, downloads it automatically.
-- Several try and except blocks to catch exception i.e. minimize program crashes.
 - `strftime` function- formats into user-friendly readable elapsed time.

 ### Steps
 1. Clone repo: